hraberg/foil/README.md

 from finished.
 I did another spike (in embedded C++) allowing keywords to be used like functions.
 This worked, but backed it out as it would have required a lot of extra features to be added to be possible to be expressed directly in Foil.

-I did add `:val` support for returns as well, as there are times where one wants to enforce this to ensure one doesn't accidentally return a local reference.
+I did add `:ref` for returns and made `:val` the implicit default, to avoid one doesn't accidentally return a local reference.
+This means `auto` is the default in C++, which will return the raw type, while `:ref` depends on `decltype(auto)` to maintain potential reference qualifiers.
+I'm not 100% about this, but the basics seems to work.
+The general idea is that you should only ever return a reference if it was given to you as an argument.

 In general, as mentioned last week, I see phase one of Foil now being more or less complete, and it's time to take a step back and